Applicant Tracking and GDPR Compliance: Ensuring Compliant Hiring for EU Candidates

 • Execute the DPA with your ATS vendor- Do not process EU data without a signed, GDPR-compliant DPA.

-• Verify transfer mechanism - Confirm DPF certification or execute SCCs + TIA.
+• Verify transfer mechanism: confirm DPF certification or execute SCCs + TIA.
 This must be in place before data flows to US servers.

-• Configure ATS data settings - Activate EU data residency if available, set retention periods per data category, enable automated deletion workflows.
+• Appoint EU Representative - Designate formally in writing; update all privacy notConfigure ATS data settings: activate EU data residency if available, set retention periods per data category, and enable automated deletion workflows.deletion workflows.

 • Build candidate privacy notice - GDPR-compliant notice linked at every application entry point, referencing lawful basis, retention periods, data subject rights, and EU Rep contact details.